SAP-samples/btp-bridge-framework/README.md

-# Bridge Framework – SAP BTP Framework for MS Teams Integrations with SAP
+# Bridge Framework – SAP BTP Framework for integrating communication platforms with SAP

 ![Bridge Framework Image](./documentation/images/bridge-framework-main.png)

 ## What is the Bridge Framework?

-The Bridge Framework is an integration framework on SAP BTP that **accelerates and simplifies the development experience** for Teams apps that integrate with SAP products.
+The Bridge Framework is an integration framework on SAP BTP that **accelerates and simplifies the development experience** for extension apps on communication platforms that integrate with SAP products.

 ## Benefits of Bridge Framework

 - **Leverage SAP BTP**: Ensure consistency across integrations and leverage the robust integration capabilities of SAP BTP services without a steep learning curve.
 - **Ready to Deploy**: Comes packaged with business content and step-by-step guides to drive accelerated deployments.
-- **Curated UI Components**: Take advantage of pre-built UI components that integrate seamlessly with Teams.
+- **Curated UI Components**: Take advantage of pre-built UI components and Notifications.
-  Easily use Adaptive Cards, Task Modules, and Notifications.
 - **Secure Connections**: Handles principal propagation where supported, encourages use of secure services, such as Destination service, to store credentials.
-- **Simple Configurations**: Change content, layout, and functionality on the fly using simple configuration files hosted on SAP BTP.
+- **Simple Configurations**: Change content and functionality on the fly using simple configuration files hosted on SAP BTP.
-- **Azure and SAP BTP Automation**: Automates error-prone configuration steps in Azure and SAP BTP using PowerShell and SAP BTP Setup Automator.

-## Getting Started

-Get your start with the Bridge Framework by checking out our step-by-step guides.
+## Microsoft Teams integration with SAP

 1. [Prerequisites for getting started](./documentation/manual-setup/prerequisites.md)
 2. [Automated Setup Guide](./documentation/automation/Automation%20Overview.md)